nrfconnect/sdk-nrf/doc/nrf/libraries/caf/net_state.rst

 * :c:enumerator:`NET_STATE_CONNECTED` - Network interface is connected.

 :c:enumerator:`NET_STATE_CONNECTED` means that IP packets can be transmitted.
-For example, in case of a Thread network, this means not only that the connection to the mesh network is established, but also that the Border Router is working and it is possible to transfer data.
+For example, in a Thread network, this means not only that the connection to the mesh network is established, but also that the Border Router is working and it is possible to transfer data.